spidersvr/Domoticz-TUYA-Plugin/README.md

 ## Usage

 In the web UI, navigate to the Hardware page.
-In the hardware dropdown there will be an entry called "TUYA" -- configure and add the hardware there.
+In the hardware dropdown, there will be an entry called "TUYA" -- configure and add the hardware there.
 Devices detected are created in the 'Devices' tab, to use them you need to click the green arrow icon and 'Add' them to Domoticz.

-## Change log
+## Changelog

 | Version | Information|
 | ----- | ---------- |